-processes of presacral II are distinctly shorter than those of III-VIII.
-The sacrum is proceedous with stout transverse processes.
+There are eight distinct, procoelous, non-imbricating presacral vertebrae that are not fused to one another.
+The atlas lacks transverse processes and cotyles that are widely separated, a distance greater than the posterior diameter of the atlas centrum.
+Transverse processes of presacral II are distinctly shorter than those of III-VIII.
+The sacrum is procoelous with stout transverse processes.
 A sesamoid at the distal transverse process of the sacrum is present at its articulation with the ilium.
 The urostyle bears a tall dorsal ridge that decreases in height posteriorly along the anterior two-thirds of the urostyle.

 The pectoral girdle is not heavily ossified.
-The coracoids are expanded medially but do not meet at the midline.
+The coracoids that are expanded medially but do not meet at the midline.
 The coracoids are thin and articulate at the midline with a small, irregularly shaped element that may represent the omosternum.
 The scapula is short with a well-developed anterior process and a prominent supraglenoid foramen.
 The epicoracoid and procoracoid cartilages are weakly mineralized and do not form solid elements synostosed to the coracoid and clavicle.